Ramisto/Hardening-Windows-Server-2016/README.md

 Here is the set of components:
 - A "Reg" directory containing the register entries
-- A "GpoTemplate" directory containing the local group policy template
+- A "Backup" directory containing the local group policy template
 - A "Powershell" folder
 - A "Summary.ds" table summarizing the settings
 - A "LGPO.exe" utility